 A taller runner, for example, will have a slightly slower running cadence to someone who is shorter than them as they will have a greater stride length.

-In order to achieve proper running footsrike, here are some more tips and advice on improving your footstrike:
+In order to achieve proper running foot strike, here are some more tips to improve your foot strike:

 - Wear comfortable running shoes.
 Your running shoes have a large part to play in how you run.
-Check out my post on how to choose the best running shoes for beginners for more information.
+They key is to find shoes that support your feet in the right ways.